joelklocke/Hello-World/README.md

 This project is for printing out the Iowa Fight Song and counting how many lines are in the song.
 This is a great starting project for doing python code.
 This was one of my introduction projects to using python.

 ### Program Code
+In order to run this code you have to do a couple steps:
+1. Save Iowa Fight Song to file
+2. Upload the file to python
+3. Type the code
+4. Run the code

 '''
 fh = open('fightsong.txt')
 count = 0